gavinwahl/django-u2f/README.rst

 Django U2F
 ----------

-django-u2f provides support for FIDO U2F security tokens in Django
+django-u2f provides support for FIDO U2F security tokens in Django.

+django-u2f isn't yet production ready, but is a working proof of concept.
+There are many TODOs sprinkled around the code that should be fixed before relying on it.

 Installation
 ============